 Carrying a Firearm after a Domestic Battery Conviction

-If you have been convicted of domestic battery, you are not permitted to carry a firearm.
+If you have been convicted of domestic battery, you are not permitted to carry or possess a firearm.
 Being accused of this offense is serious and carries a maximum penalty of up to one year in jail.
 If you have questions about possession of firearms and domestic battery convictions, or if you want to have your gun rights restored after a conviction for domestic battery, you can turn to Chambers Law Office for help.

 Possession of Firearms and Domestic Battery Convictions